 A beginner-friendly guide to the most important Japanese words and commands used in samurai sword training and cultural experiences in Japan.
-Learn the meaning and proper use of Mokusō (meditation), Rei (bow), Battō (draw the sword), Ichi, Ni, San (counting), Yame (stop), and Osame (sheath the sword).
+Learn the meaning and proper use of Mokusō (meditation), Rei (bow), Battō (draw the sword), Ichi, Ni, San (counting), Yame (stop), and Noto (sheath the sword).

 Ideal for travelers, martial arts students, and anyone joining a samurai experience in Tokyo or across Japan.